-Ticket routing is one of the most crucial tasks for customer service teams.
-Defining a clear strategy to handle support tickets is key to guarantee that the most urgent issues within your business are addressed first, and that every agent is taking care of the tickets they are best prepared to solve.
+Ticket routing is one of the most important tasks for customer service teams.
+Defining a clear strategy to handle support tickets is key to guarantee that the most urgent issues within your business are addressed first, and that every agent is assigned correct tickets.

 When done manually, ticket routing is a time-consuming and cumbersome task.
 It can also lead to errors and have a negative impact on your customer service metrics.
 Automated ticket routing is a great alternative, not just to streamline this process, but also to boost your team’s efficiency and customer satisfaction.